What It Really Takes to Change Your Career

 But your job title is not your identity.

 I should know.
 Before I became a coach, I trained as an architect.
-I loved it — until I didn’t.
+I loved it, until I didn’t.
 Letting go of that title was like breaking up with a version of myself.
-But in doing so, I made space for a new version — one that felt more aligned, more real, and yes… more me.
+In doing so, I made space for a new version that felt more aligned, more real, and yes, more me.

 Building the Bridge: From Past to Future

-That’s why I use tools like CliftonStrengths with my clients.
-When you see your patterns, your talents, your red thread — everything you’ve done starts to make sense.
-You realise you’re not abandoning your experience.
-You’re redesigning how it works for you.
+That is why I use tools like CliftonStrengths with my clients.
+When you see your patterns, your talents, your red thread, everything you have done starts to make sense.
+You realise you are not abandoning your experience.
+You are redesigning how it works for you.

 ✍️ Questions to Ask If You’re Ready to Start Over